 Suffice to say, blogs are very popular with consumers, whether they come in the form of long-form articles or are much smaller posts.

 Of course, blogs can include a very wide variety of content.
 Bloggers write about everything from makeup tips to farming know-how.
 They’ll even post product reviews and thoughts on the deepest of philosophical questions and may even turn to user-generated content for special blog posts.

 Especially if your products appeal to a particular niche or are in a competitive industry, the opportunities are yours for the taking.
-Think about it: reading a blog, or performing other consumer-level market research, can really help customers learn who is the “authority” in a field.
+Think about it: reading a blog or performing other consumer-level market research can really help customers learn who is the “authority” in a field.
 Sometimes, choosing the right product or service includes more than just considering what the customer needs.
 Instead, they might want to know about quality options vs. budget options.
-By writing your own blog, you are helping to control the dialogue about various options in your industry while maintaining a focus on content marketing.
+By writing your own blog, you are helping control the dialogue about various options in your industry while maintaining a focus on content marketing.

 Somewhat surprisingly, it took businesses a fair amount of time to catch on to the idea that they could use blogging themselves as a way to engage and connect with consumers.
 Now, it has become one of the most popular forms of content marketing because it is low cost and has an ability to generate a narrative around your brand that is difficult to match.
 Of course, as its popularity has increased, so has the science around how to use blogging in the most effective manner.

-According to OkDork, the longer the article, the more likely that it is to be shared online.
-This is a vitally important metric because the sharing of content is crucial to its success and the level of engagement.
+According to OkDork, the longer the article, the more likely it is to be shared online.
+This is a vitally important metric because the sharing of content is crucial to its success and level of engagement.
 If someone reads your content and then shares it with a friend or an online community, it is much more likely to compel someone to read it, and to concentrate while doing so.
 It may seem that short-form wins the day, but the average time it takes to read an Instagram post for instance, offers little in the way of true education and informative reading.

-In addition to length, the other insight from OkDork is that articles with images are much more likely to be shared.
+In addition to length, the other insight from OkDork’s survey reports is that articles with images are much more likely to be shared.
 This use of visuals as a way to increase engagement is not specific to blog posts, but extends across all online marketing channels.
-You will see this point made in many places that images are important both for garnering attention and for increasing the likelihood of action and engagement on a company’s marketing content.
+You will see this point made in many places: images are important both for garnering attention and for increasing the likelihood of action and engagement on a company’s marketing content.

 It should be no surprise, then, that:

-Marketers have found that using long-form content generates 9x the leads of short-form content
+32. Marketers have found that using long-form content generates twice the leads of short-form content

 The Popularity (?) of Infographics

 Interestingly, I decided to see if people were actively searching for infographics or if they were just more likely to share them once they were on the article.
 It turns out, the demand for infographics has actually been declining steadily since 2013.
-This just goes to show that when it comes to content marketing statistics, you need to be careful and properly analyze the information you are looking and to not blindly rely on a singular chart or statistic.
+This just goes to show that when it comes to content marketing statistics, you need to be careful and properly analyze the information you are looking at and not blindly rely on a singular chart or statistic to create relevant content.

-It’s no surprise, then, that the importance of video content has exploded in recent years and this is in large part due to the proliferation of cell phones and mobile data that allows consumers to consume video like never before.
-Consumers will watch videos on YouTube, Facebook, Instagram as well as on blogs and articles.
-The concept of the ‘viral video’ and the desire for companies to create content that will be shared by those who watch it has resulted in billions of dollars flowing in to this form of marketing.
+It’s no surprise, then, that the importance of video content has exploded in recent years and this is in large part due to the proliferation of cell phones and mobile data that allows consumers to consume this content format like never before.
+Consumers will watch videos on YouTube, Facebook, and Instagram, as well as on blogs and articles.
+The concept of the ‘viral video’ and the desire for companies to create content that will be shared by those who watch it has resulted in billions of dollars flowing into this form of marketing.
 The following charts are all from Oberlo.
 They indicate the strong demand for video content that consumers have and the enormous potential that this type of content has for companies to try and reach a large audience.

-Demand for video content is increasing: 54% of consumers want to see more video content
+36. Demand for video content is increasing: 54% of consumers want to see more original content in video format

-A lot of companies focus on Youtube and Facebook but are also now turning to Instagram.
+A lot of companies focus on Youtube and Facebook but are also now turning to Instagram to create original content.

 The reason for the focus on video content is clear.

-Indeed, video was far more popular for this purpose than all the other types (articles, infographics, presentations etc combined).
+Indeed, video was far more popular for this purpose than all the other types of helpful content (articles, infographics, presentations etc combined).

-In addition, 48% of respondents indicated that of all the types of marketing content that are put out there, they would be most likely to share a short video.
+42. In addition, respondents indicated that of all the types of marketing content that are put out there, they would be twice as likely to share a short video.

-The final content medium I will look at is podcasts (side note: you’ve already subscribed to my Maximize Your Social Influence podcast, right?).
+The final content medium I will look at is podcasts (side note: you’ve already subscribed to my Your Digital Marketing Coach podcast, right?).

 Podcasts are by no means a new form of audio content, but their potential for content marketing has only recently been recognized.
 The reason why businesses are starting to take notice of them is because there has been a huge increase in the number of people who listen to podcasts in just the last decade, making them a focal point of many companies and brands looking for continual improvement in their marketing efforts and ROI.
 In a society where people are constantly looking to multi-task and make the most efficient use of their time, podcasts offer people the ability to stay informed on current events or their hobbies or sports teams whilst they perform other tasks.

 Of course, there are many more forms of content marketing than just blogging, video and podcasts.
 Our aim here was not to list every statistic on the Internet (as you may find on other sites) but to try and analyze some of the more important bits of information that will be useful for you.